yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/on-premises.md

 Even though the node agent installation, configuration, and registration are sufficient, the following supplementary commands are also supported:

-- `node-agent node unregister` is used for unregistersing the node and node agent from YugabyteDB Anywhere.
+- `node-agent node unregister` is used for un-registering the node and node agent from YugabyteDB Anywhere.
 This can be done to restart the registration process.
 - `node-agent node register` is used for registering a node and node agent to YugabyteDB Anywhere if they were unregistered manually.
 Registering an already registered node agent fails as YugabyteDB Anywhere keeps a record of the node agent with this IP.
 - `node-agent service start` and `node-agent service stop` are used for starting or stopping the node agent as a gRPC server.
 - `node-agent node preflight-check` is used for checking if a node is configured as a YugabyteDB Anywhere node.
 After the node agent and the node have been registered with YugabyteDB Anywhere, this command can be run on its own, if the result needs to be published to YugabyteDB Anywhere.
 For more information, see [Preflight check](#preflight-check).